dime-worldbank/dimeanalytics/cloud-resources/README.md

 _What software needs to be installed on the cloud service?
 This should include:
-the software needed to run the code that you intend to use, any specific libraries needed for your code, git clients etc.
+the software needed to run the code that you intend to use, any non-stadnard libraries needed for your code, git clients etc.
+In this context, by "non-standard libraries" we mean libraries that require something else to be installed or downloaded.
+For example, chromedriver to selenium, NLP corpus for NLP libraries etc.
+You do not need to list libraries that can sufficiently be installed by only using a standard package manager.
 Omitting required software is a big source of delays._

 ### Code development: